bstaple1/MTGA_Draft_17Lands/README.md

         - The application builds the decks based on a number of constraints including the Games in Hand Win Rate of the individual cards.
 The rating listed is the combined Games in Hand Win Rate of all the cards in the deck.

 - Card Compare: Get to the Card Compare window by selecting Cards->Compare Cards.
 This window will allow you to compare cards that you've entered in.
-    - This feature can be used to quickly compare cards for P1P1 of the Premier draft.
+    - This feature can be used to quickly compare cards for P1P1 of the Premier and Traditional drafts.

 ![alt text](https://github.com/bstaple1/MTGA_Draft_17Lands/blob/main/Images/Card_Compare.png?raw=true)